Board of Directors

 Kelly has years of experience handling marketing and development needs for multiple non-profit charities and professional associations.
 It is that passion for bringing people with similar needs together to create beneficial relationships and her passion for protecting this planet that drove her to become involved with the Green Chamber.

 Kelly is an avid reader and book club enthusiast.
-Her two cats, Medea and Dionysus, and her border collie Orion have been a sustaining source of inspiration and motivation to keep moving forward.
+Her cat Medea and border collie Orion have been a sustaining source of inspiration and motivation to continue her efforts to protect our community and see it thrive.

 After moving on from LifeWare TEK, Craig has participated in a number of local start-ups as principal or investor.
 He recently launched AltWays LLC as a co-founder with Matthias Herzog, a noted Swiss solar engineer.
 AltWays’ mission is to promote all things green.
 AltWays acts as an independent analyst and broker for residential and commercial solar installations and is developing a suite of educational programs and online tools to make it easier for consumers and small businesses to go green.